RogerHuba/roger_python_guide/class_34/facilitator.md

 # Django Project

 - Visit [API Quick Start](https://github.com/codefellows/python-401-api-quickstart)
-- Show process of `Use this Template`
-  - Encourage students to create their own template repository to their liking
+- Encourage students to instepct the template repository
-- inspect `pyproject.toml`
-  - point out the new (or more recent) libraries
-    - django-cors-headers (Cross Origin Resource Sharing)
-      - Allows in-browser requests to your Django application from other origins / domains
+- Maybe create your own template?

+> Because we are going to be deploying on the internet, we need to do a few things before we can move forward:

-    - django-environ
+- Update project to use django-environ
-      - Used for hiding certain environment variables
+- Update settings.py with .env variables
-    - whitenoise
-      - Allows for static content after in production
-    - etc.
+- Update docker-compose.yml to use .env
+- Update our DB to the internet
+- Update project to use django-cors-headers

-- > Start with poroject from previous class
+- > Start with project from previous class
   - If you have get errors installing on Mac
     - > `export SYSTEM_VERSION_COMPAT=1`
     - > poetry install if copied